vijya-rock/system_library/README.md

 # system_library
-library management system in djnago
+library management system in djnago its a website